TrevorPilley/phone-number-parser/README.md

 phoneNumber.Country.InternationalCallPrefix;    // 00
 phoneNumber.Country.TrunkPrefix;                // 0

-// PhoneNumberKind - can be used to determine the type of PhoneNumber GeographicPhoneNumber,
+// PhoneNumberKind - can be used to determine the type of PhoneNumber to cast to GeographicPhoneNumber,
 MobilePhoneNumber,
 NonGeographicPhoneNumber,

 // GeographicPhoneNumber : PhoneNumber
-(GeographicPhoneNumber)phoneNumber;
+var geographicPhoneNumber = (GeographicPhoneNumber)phoneNumber;
 geographicPhoneNumber.GeographicArea;           // Sheffield
 ```